pietervdvn/MapComplete/README.md

 # MapComplete

+> Let a thousand flowers bloom

 MapComplete attempts to be a webversion of StreetComplete.
+However, we focus on 'themes', a bit similar as mapcontrib.

 The design goals of MapComplete are to be: